atao25/ExploreMealsApp/README.md

 - As a user, I want to be able to delete meals from my wishlist
 - As a user, I want to be able to close the application
 - As a user, I want to be able to select meals and view their ingredients
+- As a user, I want to be able to save my wishlist to file
+- As a user, I want to be able to load my wishlist from file